concourse/rfcs/061-watch-api-endpoints/proposal.md

 I envision using the same notification bus with a few differences in how we make use of it:

-1. Rather than manually creating notifications, add a trigger to **each relevant Postgres table** (i.e. each table that is `JOIN`ed on for any query that can be watched) that looks something like:
+1. Rather than manually creating notifications, add a trigger to **each relevant Postgres table** that looks something like:
    ```sql
    CREATE TRIGGER some_table_notify AFTER INSERT OR UPDATE OR DELETE ON some_table
    FOR EACH ROW EXECUTE PROCEDURE notify_trigger(